 Steaming by this method should not be resorted to oftener than once a week.
 Carefully done, it will soften and refine the skin and clear the complexion.

 As the twentieth century progressed, the use of steaming became less controversial and the machines now are a common sight in modern beauty salons.
-The reasons for its inclusion are much the same as those given long ago, namely that steam helps open up the pores, making it easier remove dirt, grease and make-up, as well as making extractions easier; softens the skin, thereby making exfoliation more effective; and increases blood circulation, bringing nutrients to the skin and removing wastes.
+The reasons for its inclusion are much the same as those given long ago: steam helps open up the pores, making it easier remove dirt, grease and make-up, as well as making extractions easier; softens the skin, thereby making exfoliation more effective; and increases blood circulation, bringing nutrients to the skin and removing wastes.

 Beauty Culture also ‘enhanced’ the basic stream treatment in two main ways, both of which were used primarily to treat clients suffering from facial skin eruptions.

 Blue light: An early development was to combine steaming with a blue light treatment.
-Blue light was believed to have an antiseptic and astringent action and like steam was used to treat pimples and acne.
+Blue light was believed to have an antiseptic and astringent action and, like steam, was used to treat pimples and acne.

 See also: Red Light, Blue Light